Saint Library

 Born in Smyrna

-Born into a Christian family in Smyrna — a major Roman port on the Aegean — at a moment when the Apostles themselves were still alive, placing Polycarp at the very edge of living apostolic memory.
+Born into a Christian family in Smyrna — a major Roman port on the Aegean — at a moment when some of the Apostles were still alive, placing Polycarp at the edge of living apostolic memory.

 ~80